-Multiple basin configurations are available; the standard racetrack design, the Multi-Loop Reactor with concentric multi-channels for process control and the Vertical Loop Configuration for applications with limited space.
+Multiple basin configurations are available; the standard racetrack design and the Multi-Loop Reactor with concentric multi-channels for process control.

 Using nonproprietary designs, Lakeside offers Biological Nutrient Removal (BNR) with the addition of submersible mixers and/or recirculation pumps.
 Total nitrogen and phosphorous removal is achieved by cyclic or phased isolation operation within the reactor or by incorporating external anaerobic and anoxic tanks.